sarakeetelaar/rbinnet/README.md

 model edge inclusion and exclusion.
 A standard normal prior is stipulated on the main effects.
 Hyperparameters for the normal mixture are automatically determined by fixing the type-1 error.
-The details of this procedure can be found in Marsman, Huth and Ntzoufras (2020).
+The details of this procedure can be found in Marsman, Huth, Waldorp, and Ntzoufras (2020).
 The prior distribution on the structures (configurations of edges) is either uniform, or uniform on structure complexity (Beta(1,1)-Binomial).
 The EM variable selection approach of Ro"\U+010D"kov"\U+00E1" and George (Journal of the